TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/3-Command-controllers.rst

 TYPO3 will map the incoming values to the documented type.

-You can check whether the documentation worked, by calling `typo3/cli_dispatch.phpsh extbase help simple:arguments`.
+You can check whether the documentation is correct, by calling `typo3/cli_dispatch.phpsh extbase help simple:arguments`.
 The result will be something like::

     COMMAND: